supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Format.md

 ![[Instruction Format-20240731202918208.webp]]

+> [!note]
-The left out encodings can be used in the future for adding more unique instructions to the instruction set.
+> The left out encodings can be used in the future for adding more unique instructions to the instruction set.

 ---